cs5450/cs5450.github.io/labs/lab01.md

 git log -p -1
 </pre>
 </div>
-<h3 id="toc_25">6.
-Give Us Your GitHub Account</h3>
-In this course, we will give your own private repository for your homework and projects.
-To do that, we need to know your GitHub Account.

-Please fill the <a href="https://docs.google.com/a/usc.edu/forms/d/1Ah_fcENw-zFJhBWwx_a3eL4FfgkXmvFIH1NLBXrXykY/viewform">CSCI 104 – GitHub Account Registration</a>.

 Note: You need your <a href="http://google.usc.edu/">Google Apps</a> for USC account enabled to use the survey.
 <h3 id="toc_26">Git Resources</h3>